Stability of the exponential utility maximization problem with respect to preferences: Main results

+The discounted prices of risky assets are specified to be stochastic exponential $S= (\mathcal{E}(R^1), \cdots, \mathcal{E}(R^d))$, where $R$ is an $\Real^d$-valued \cadlag\, locally bounded semimartingale with $R_0=0$.
 The agent is endowed with the utility random field $\mathcal{U}_p$ and an initial capital $x_0\in \Real_+$.
 A trading strategy is a predictable $R$-integrable $\Real^d$-valued process $\pi$ whose $i$-th component $\pi^i$ represents the fraction of current wealth invested in the $i$-th risky asset.
 Then the associated wealth process $X(\pi)$ satisfies

 A trading strategy is \emph{admissible} if the associated wealth process is strictly positive.
 We denote by $\mathcal{A}(x_0)$ the class of admissible trading strategies.
 For an admissible strategy $\pi$, $H^i:= \pi^i X / S^i_- \indic_{\{S^i_- \neq 0\}}$ corresponds to the number of shares invested in the $i$-th asset.